-Teachers and Administrators: PubT-2010 Mortality Table for Employees and Healthy Annuitants (adjusted 105% for males and 103% for females at ages 82 and above) with generational projection of future improvements per the MP-2019 Ultimate scale.
-The PubT-2010 Contingent Survivor Table projected generationally per the MP-2019 Ultimate scale and set forward 1 year for both males and females is used for survivors and beneficiaries.
+Teachers and Administrators: PubT-2010 Mortality Table for Employees and Healthy Annuitants (adjusted 105% for males and 103% for females at ages 82 and above) with generational projection of future improvements per the MP-2021 (prior: MP-2019) Ultimate scale.
+The PubT-2010 Contingent Survivor Table projected generationally per the MP-2021 (prior: MP-2019) Ultimate scale and set forward 1 year for both males and females is used for survivors and beneficiaries.
 This assumption includes a margin for improvements in longevity beyond the valuation date.